 Mandatory Director Retirement

 The Board’s policy is that a director who has attained the age of 72 may not stand for re-election at the next annual shareholders’ meeting.
 The Board also has a policy against service on the Board by an officer of the Company after his or her retirement, resignation or removal as an officer.
+As of June 15, 2018, the average tenure of a Praxair non-executive director is 11.6 years.

 Limits to Service on Other Boards

-The Board’s policy is that a non-management director may not serve on more than five additional public company boards and a member of the Audit Committee may not serve on more than two additional public company audit committees.
+The Board’s policy is that a non-management director may not serve on more than four additional public company boards and a member of the Audit Committee may not serve on more than two additional public company audit committees.
 Also, the Chairman & CEO may not serve on more than two additional public company boards.

 Director Election by Majority Vote and Resignation Policy